vesaakerman/easy-sword2-dans-examples/README.md

     -rw-r--r--  3.0 unx      881 tx defN  6-Jul-16 16:18 example-bag/metadata/files.xml
     -rw-r--r--  3.0 unx      250 tx defN  6-Jul-16 16:18 example-bag/tagmanifest-md5.txt
     13 files, 5222 bytes uncompressed, 1957 bytes compressed:  62.5%

+For your convenience the shell script `zip-examples.sh` is provided.
+It will delete any zip files created earlier and rezip the examples in the folders `src/main/resources/examples` and those in `src/main/resources/invalid-examples`.

 ### Changing the Example Bag